-As we have already seen, among the Nietzsche's influences is the multifaceted Roger Boscovich.
-In the next section, we shall see the importance of the concept of force from physics (due to Boscovich) for constructing his concept of will to power (\textit{Wille zur Macht}).
-From that concept, will to power, Nietzsche builds his cosmological view: the eternal recurrence of the same, as we shall see in section 3.
-His epistemological position, the perspectivism, is presented in section 4 with an application to two problems in modern physics: wave-particle duality and the gravitational phenomenon.
-In section 5, I use the concepts of will to power and perspectivism to interpret the physics---and science in general---as a game.
+As we have already seen, among Nietzsche's influences is the multifaceted Roger Boscovich.
+In the next section, we shall see how important the concept of force from physics (due to Boscovich) was in developing Nietzsche's concept of will to power (\textit{Wille zur Macht}).
+From that concept, will to power, Nietzsche builds his cosmological view: the eternal recurrence of the same, as we shall see in Section 3.
+His epistemological position, the perspectivism, is presented in Section 4 with an application to two problems in modern physics: wave-particle duality and the gravitational phenomenon.
+In Section 5, I use the concepts of will to power and perspectivism to interpret physics---and science in general---as a game.